millad90s/pymon/README.md

 Scroll down to the "Less secure app access" section Toggle the switch to "On"
 Note: This setting makes your account more vulnerable, so you may want to create a separate Google account for sending emails via Python.

+# provide .env file
+Simply you can copy .env.example to .env and replace the values with your own values